Biden's first international trip schedule - G7, Queen Elizabeth and Putin | Politics

 The following are some of the main events of President Joe Biden's schedule on an eight-day trip to the UK, Belgium and Switzerland, the first foreign trip of his presidency, beginning on Wednesday and lasting through June 16.

-June 9: Biden and his wife, Jill, depart on Wednesday morning from Washington.
-Their first stop in the UK will be at Royal Air Force Mildenhall to greet U.S. Air Force personnel stationed there.
+June 9: Biden and his wife, Jill, departed on Wednesday morning from Washington.
+Their first stop in the UK was the Royal Air Force Mildenhall to greet U.S. Air Force personnel stationed there.
 Mildenhall is home to the 100th Air Refueling Wing, the only permanent U.S. Air Force air refueling wing in the European theater.
 June 10: Biden will meet British Prime Minister Boris Johnson in Cornwall, England, site of the G7 summit, to reaffirm the special relationship between the United States and the United Kingdom.
+Later, President Biden will also view the Atlantic Charter documents with Boris Johnson and hold a bilateral meeting with him.
+Biden will also deliver remarks on the COVID-19 vaccination program and the effort to defeat COVID-19 globally.

 June 11: Biden will attend the G7 summit for three days starting on Friday, to work on U.S. policy priorities such as the economy and allied unity.
 June 12: Biden will attend more G7 summit meetings in Cornwall and have bilateral meetings with fellow G7 leaders.